Is Email Marketing the Same as Email Newsletters?

 In years past, print snail mail newsletters were a mix of news items and "filler" such as quotable quotes, cartoons, word puzzles, word of the day, recipes... things that could have related to the business or were just entertaining.
-The intent was to keep the business' name in front of their target audience in a friendly, non-sales manner.
+The intent was to keep the business' name in front of its target audience in a friendly, non-sales manner.
 They worked, at least until print and mailing costs rose and new technologies arrived.
-Some marketers still use these physical mailers, in spite of the cost.
+Some marketers still use these physical mailers in spite of the cost.

 If they had been successful with postal mailed newsletters, marketers often would simply plop all of the usual material they'd put in a print newsletter into an email broadcast version of it.
 If that material was desired by their subscribers, then that made for an easy transition to a new technology.

 However, people usually want to read through an email quickly, making all the filler fluff a nuisance.
-Example: Just the other day, I got an old fashioned-style newsletter by email that was filled with filler.
+Example: Just the other day, I got an old-fashioned-style newsletter by email that was filled with filler.
 I had to scroll through about four screens to get to the featured article.
 Then I had to click a link to read the rest of the article on the sender's website.
 What a waste of my time!

 Newsletters Should Be News